At What Age Should You Make a Will?

 You should also update your Will regularly throughout your life, particularly when your circumstances or wishes change.
 Typically, this happens after you have children, the assets in your Estate grow, or your relationship status changes.

 In fact, there certain milestones in life which should prompt you into making/updating your Will, if you haven’t already done so.
 These include:

 · Buying a house or receiving an inheritance

 · Getting married or entering into a civil partnership

 Making a Will is important when you have children because it allows you to name legal guardians for them.
 These people will care for your children, if you and the other parent die.
 You can also set up trusts and other protective mechanisms for them.

 If you buy a house, receive a substantial inheritance or hold any other significant assets, a Will allows you to name beneficiaries.
 That way, you can ensure your assets are inherited by the right people.
 Otherwise, you may accidentally disinherit those you love most.

 It is very important to note that marriage invalidates any previous Wills, while divorce cancels any gifts made to your ex-spouse.
 Both scenarios should prompt you to update your Will, or your wishes may not be fulfilled.

 Everyone’s situation is different, but the sooner you make a Will, the sooner you can rest assured that your wishes will be carried out after you’re gone.
 If circumstances change in the future, you can always update your Will accordingly.

-If you would rather contact us online, email us at email@example.com and one of our team will be in contact with you shortly.
+If you would rather contact us online, email us on firstname.lastname@example.org and one of our team will be in touch with you shortly.